-  One of the reasons for the recent popularity of Elderflowers flavour was the wedding of Prince Harry and Meghan Markle, who chose a Lemon and Elderflower flavoured cake as their wedding cake.
+One of the reasons for the recent popularity of Elderflower Flavour was the wedding of Prince Harry and Meghan Markle, who chose a Lemon and Elderflower flavoured cake as their wedding cake.

-Luckily, you don’t need to go foraging in Europe and the UK to add Elderflower flavor to your range of products.
-Because this uniquely fresh flavour is enjoying a resurgence in popularity, AFIS has now added Elderflower Flavour 70.1043N to its range of over 300 flavours.
+Luckily, you don’t need to go foraging in Europe and the UK to add Elderflower Flavour to your range of products.
+Because this uniquely fresh flavour is enjoying a resurgence in popularity, AFIS has now added 70.1043N Elderflower Flavour to its range of over 300 flavours.

 What does Elderflower taste like and which products can it flavour?